hydrusnetwork/hydrus/docs/getting_started_installing.md

 === "macOS"

     *   Get the .dmg App.
 Open it, drag it to Applications, and check the readme inside.
+    *   macOS users have no mpv support for now, so no audio, and video may be laggy.
+    *   _This release has always been a little buggy.
+Many macOS users are having better success [running from source](running_from_source.md)._

 === "Linux"

     *   Get the .tag.gz.
 Extract it somewhere useful and create shortcuts to 'client' and 'server' as you like.
 The build is made on Ubuntu, so if you run something else, compatibility is hit and miss.
     *   If you have problems running the Ubuntu build, users with some python experience generally find running from source works well.
     *   You might need to get 'libmpv1' to get mpv working and playing video/audio.
 This is the mpv _library_, not the necessarily the player.
-Check _help->about_ to see if it is available--if not, see if you can get it with `apt`.
+Check _help->about_ to see if it is available--if not, see if you can get it like so:
+        * `apt-get install libmpv1`
+        * Use _options->media_ to set your audio/video/animations to 'show using mpv' once you have it installed.
-    If the about window provides you an error popup like this:
+        * If the about window provides you an mpv error popup like this:
     ```
     OSError: /lib/x86_64-linux-gnu/libgio-2.0.so.0: undefined symbol: g_module_open_full
     (traceback)
     pyimod04_ctypes.install.<locals>.PyInstallerImportError: Failed to load dynlib/dll 'libmpv.so.1'.
 Most likely this dynlib/dll was not found when the application was frozen.
     ```
     Then please do this:
             1. Search your /usr/ dir for `libgmodule*`.
 You are looking for something like `libgmodule-2.0.so`.
 Users report finding it in `/usr/lib64/` and `/usr/lib/x86_64-linux-gnu`.
             2. Copy that .so file to the hydrus install base directory.
             3. Boot the client and hit _help->about_ to see if it reports a version.
             4. If it all seems good, hit _options->media_ to set up mpv as your player for video/audio and try to view some things.
             5. If it still doesn't work, see if you can do the same for libmpv.so and libcdio.so--or consider [running from source](running_from_source.md)
     *   You can also try [running the Windows version in wine](wine.md).
     *   **Third parties (not maintained by Hydrus Developer)**:
         * (These both run from source, so if you have trouble with the built release, they may work better for you!)